 Hybrid research work centered on the Euphrates River and the Suspended Bridge as living witnesses.

-During the Assad regime’s violent assaults and siege on Deir ez-Zor and amid multiple military factions fighting for power and control, the Euphrates was among the first to be targeted.
-The bridges that once connected its banks were destroyed.
-The Suspended Bridge, once a symbol of post-French colonization, revolution, and resistance, was shelled, leaving only its three columns standing, suspended in midair.
-The city’s seven bridges have endured similar violence: whoever controlled the water and its crossings controlled movement, and life itself.
+During the Assad regime’s violent assaults and siege on Deir ez-Zor, and amid competing military factions fighting for control, the Euphrates was among the first targets.
+The bridges that once connected the city were systematically destroyed.
+The Suspended Bridge, once a symbol of post-colonial modernity, revolution, and resistance, was shelled leaving only three columns standing, suspended midair.
+Across the city, all seven bridges endured similar violence: whoever controlled water and its crossings controlled movement and life itself.

-Through imagined memory walks, read text, digital collage and sound, I trace layers of political, personal, architectural, ecological and Islamic memories related to moments of crossing and fragments of water prayers, Euphratean poetry, and local mythologies.
-It is an attempt at (non)crossing, a movement toward (no)return, listening for what remains and resists in the river’s long and suspended witnessing.
+Through imagined memory walks, reading, digital collage and sound, I trace political, personal, architectural, ecological and Islamic layers of memory related to crossing.
+Fragments of water prayers, Euphratean poetry, and local mythologies surface through moments of departure, arrival and suspension.
+The work becomes an attempt at (non)crossing, a movement toward (no)return, listening for what remains, resists and continues to witness within the river’s suspended flow.